drawwithcode/2019-group-07-1/README.md

       verse_1 = true;
     } else if (turn == 2) {
 }
+/////// From server.js file

-//////////////////////// get the list of clients and the number of clients, then send the data to all the sockets io.of('/').clients((error, clients) => {
+//////////////////////// get the list of clients and the number of clients from the server, then send the data to all the sockets io.sockets.on('connection', function(socket) {
+  io.of('/').clients((error, clients) => {
     if (error) throw error;

+      socket.on('disconnect', function() {
         io.emit('clientsUpdate', {
           clients: clients,
           n_clients: io.engine.clientsCount
         });
+        }
+    }
 }
 ```